Spanish, Ontario: Residential Schools

-The Daughters of the Heart of Saint Mary was an organization formed by and idea from a young French woman who hoped for a life of religion to a woman whose responsibilities kept them in the world.
+The Daughters of the Heart of Saint Mary was an organization claimed to be formed by an idea from a young French woman who hoped for a life of religion to a woman whose responsibilities kept them in the world.
 This idea occurred to a Jesuit priest when the woman approached him during the French Revolution.
 The Society was founded in 1790 and was forced to go underground.
 The society came to Canada 100 years ago to work among the natives in Ontario.

 In 1981 the building which was the former "Girls School" burned down and the "Boys School" was demolished in 2004.
 The shell of the "Girls School" still remains as a witness to history.

 Timeline

 Gazebo overlooking the mouth of the Spanish River.